Bell 4Forty MIPS Review

 Our Analysis and Test Results

-Bell has been making cycling helmets for decades and the 4Forty MIPS is one of several half-shell mountain biking helmets in their lineup.
-We tested a similar version last year called the Hela Joy Ride which was a women's specific version of the 4Forty.
-Bell now longer offers it.
-Instead of making separate men's and women's models, Bell now just makes the unisex 4Forty in a large range of colors, including some that are on the feminine side.
+Bell has been making cycling helmets for decades, and the 4Forty MIPS is one of several half-shell mountain biking helmets in their lineup.
+We tested a similar version previously called the Hela Joy Ride which was a women's specific version of the 4Forty.
+Bell no longer offers it.
+Instead of making separate men's and women's models, Bell now just makes the unisex 4Forty in a broad range of colors, including some that are on the feminine side.

-We liked the Hela helmet when we tested it last year, and that trend continues with the 4Forty this year.
 This affordable model offers an excellent combination of comfort, protection, adjustability, and style that far exceed the asking price.
-You'd be hard pressed to find a better helmet at this price.
+There are few helmets out there that provide better value at this price.

-While we are quite impressed with the protection the 4Forty offers, a couple of helmets in our review have even more coverage.
-Both the POC Tectal Race SPIN and the Specialized Ambush with ANGi have slightly deeper fits and coverage on the temporal and occipital lobes.
-The majority of the other competitors, like the Grio Montaro, Oakley DRT5, and Smith Session, have roughly the same coverage as the 4Forty.
+While we are quite impressed with the protection the 4Forty offers, a few helmets in our review have even more coverage.
+The Giro Tyrant and Fox Dropframe have "full cut" shells with considerably more coverage on the temporal and occipital lobes.
+The majority of the other competitors have roughly the same coverage as the 4Forty.

 The 4Forty scored well in our comfort rating metric.
 It's not the most comfortable helmet in the review, but it's no slouch either.
 The length, width, and depth of the helmet are good and should be compatible with a wide range of head shapes.

 We generally loved the fit and comfort of the 4Forty, but it couldn't quite match that of our highest rated helmets.
-The Specialized Ambush with ANGi is one competitor that tops our comfort rating charts due to its incredibly light weight, great ventilation, 360-degree fit adjustment, and padding that makes it disappear on your head.
-The 4Forty scores equally for comfort with many of its more highly priced competitors, however, like the Smith Forefront 2 and the Oakley DRT5.
+The Giro Manifest Spherical is one competitor that tops our comfort rating charts due to its incredibly light weight, great ventilation, 360-degree fit adjustment, and padding that makes it disappear on your head.
+The 4Forty scores equally for comfort with many of its more highly-priced competitors, however, like the Smith Forefront 2 and the Oakley DRT5.

-The 4Forty comes equipped with a number of features that are intended to enhance its protection, comfort, and user experience.
+The 4Forty comes equipped with several features intended to enhance its protection, comfort, and user experience.
 As mentioned above, it has a MIPS liner to provide rotational impact protection as well as Giro's Roc Loc Air fit adjustment system.
 The straps are also adjustable by the ears and below the chin to further dial in the fit to your preferences.